Infrastructure as Code: Automated Deployments with Ansible

 $ git add infra/deploy-playbook.yaml $ git commit -m "Made a start on an ansible playbook for deployment"

-Let’s move on to trying to get our actual docker container running on the server.
+Let’s move on to trying to get our actual Docker container running on the server.
 As we go through, you’ll see that we’re going to work through very similar issues to the ones we’ve already figured our way through in the last couple of chapters:

 -